kyrias/vic/README.rst

 5. A 1 or 2 digit personal identifier, unique per person.
 6. A cleartext message to encrypt.

-To decrypt a message you have to pass the following as arguments to ``decrypt.py``:
+To decrypt a message you have to pass the following as arguments to the ``decrypt`` subcommand:

 1. A 10 character key for the straddling checkerboard, with two of those characters being spaces that are used for the second and third layer of the checkerboard.
 2. A 20 character passphrase used to derive keys.